Sonobeat Seasons - Summer 1968

 Sonobeat studio expansion

 During its first year of operation, Sonobeat has had no permanent recording studio of its own, instead renting Austin night clubs during off hours for its recording sessions.
 There's benefit to this approach, since it gives Sonobeat co-founders Bill Josey Sr. and Rim Kelley an opportunity to study the acoustics of different physical spaces as well as to focus on recording techniques rather than spending time and money building their own studio.
 Eventually, however, it becomes a necessity that Sonobeat have a permanent facility of its own.
-In spring 1968, Sonobeat converts the ground-level bedroom suite in the split-level Josey family home into a small "mixing" and overdub studio.
-As summer '68 begins, the Joseys build out their home-based studio by erecting a drum and vocal isolation booth in part of the ground-level garage that shares a common wall with the converted bedroom suite.
-At the same time, they invest in new recording equipment and build a steel plate reverb, also housed in the garage.
-It's an ambitious expansion designed to make tiny Sonobeat competitive with larger recording studios and record labels.
+In spring 1968, Sonobeat begins converting the ground-level bedroom suite in the split-level Josey family home in northwest Austin into a small "mixing" and overdub studio.
+As summer '68 begins, the Joseys complete their home-based studio by erecting a drum and vocal isolation booth in part of the ground-level garage that shares a common wall with the converted bedroom suite.
+At the same time, they build a steel plate reverb, also housed in the garage, and invest in new recording equipment.
+It's an ambitious expansion designed to help make tiny Sonobeat competitive with larger recording studios and record labels.

-Mild mannered traveling salesman Herman M. Helson, based in Austin, has a secret second life as a songwriter, and it turns out he's prolific.
+Mild mannered traveling salesman Herman Nelson, based in Austin, has a secret second life as a songwriter, and it turns out he's prolific.
 Beginning as a hobby while he's "on the road" selling, Herman creates a significant oeuvre of original material over the years.
 Sonobeat co-founder Bill Josey Sr. knows Herman dating from the early 1960s and is aware of Herman's songwriting talents.
-Desiring to build a repertory for exploitation by Sonobeat's fledgling publishing affiliate, Sonosong Music, on and off during sujmmer '68 Bill records demos of Herman's songs that Sonosong uses to attract nationally-known singers to record cover versions.
-With little traction from national recording artists, Bill decides to release two of Herman's songs on the Sonobeat label.
+Desiring to build a repertoire for exploitation by Sonobeat's fledgling publishing affiliate, Sonosong Music, on and off during summer '68 Bill records demos of Herman's songs that Sonosong uses to attract nationally-known singers to record cover versions.
+But impatient while waiting for reaction from national record company A&R departments, Bill decides to release two of Herman's songs on the Sonobeat label.
 Bill and Herman choose Jim Chesnut, an aspiring country-pop singer/songwriter himself, to record Herman's About To Be Woman and Leaves.
-Although the single isn't released for several months, the sessions launch a multi-year association between Sonobeat and Sonosong, on the one hand, and Herman, on the other, that will lead to Sonobeat's release of three song demo albums of Herman's folk, country, Americana, and pop tunes.
+Although the single isn't released for several months, the sessions launch a multi-year association between Sonobeat and Sonosong, on the one hand, and Herman, on the other, that will lead to Sonobeat issuing three song demo albums of Herman's folk, country, Americana, and pop tunes.

-Wali King is serving in the military at the Bergstrom Strategic Air Command base in Austin when he forms The Afro-Caravan with a group of fellow African-American airmen.
-The group creates an engaging percussion-based Afro-jazz sound, performing both covers and original compositions at venues throughout Central Texas.
-Sonobeat co-founders Bill Josey Sr. and Rim Kelley catch the Afro-Caravan at Austin's downtown hippie music hall, Vulcan Gas Company, and immediately arrange a recording session.
+Originally from the Bronx in New York, Wali King is serving in the military at the Bergstrom Strategic Air Command base in Austin when he forms The Afro-Caravan with a group of fellow African-American airmen.
+The group presents an engaging percussion-based Afro-jazz sound, performing both covers and original compositions at venues throughout Central Texas.
+Sonobeat co-founders Bill Josey Sr. and Rim Kelley catch The Afro-Caravan at Austin's downtown hippie music hall, Vulcan Gas Company, and immediately arrange a recording session.
 As fate would have it, the only convenient time for the recording session is when the group is performing live at the San Antonio, Texas, world's fair, HemisFair '68.
-The Afro-Caravan single, Comin' Home Baby backed with Afro-Twist is Sonobeat's only commercial release of a live recording.
-The single is released in September 1968.
+The Afro-Caravan single, Comin' Home Baby backed with Afro-Twist, is Sonobeat's only commercial release of a live recording.
+The single is released in September.

 Ray Campi Establishment

-Ausing, Texas-based rockabilly legend Ray Campi is a well-established recording artist when he comes to Sonobeat in July 1968 to record Sonobeat's only novelty single.
-The "A" side of the Ray Campi Establishment's single is Ray's original Viet Nam war protest song Civil Disobedience, and the flip side is a, well, campy cover of the Irving Berlin pop standard He's a Devil (In His Own Home Town).
-Notably, the single is recorded in the living room of Sonobeat co-founder Bill Josey Sr.'s northwest Austin home, but the close-miking techniques Sonobeat uses to record the instruments – primarily for better stereo separation – make it almost impossible to distinguish the acoustics of the living room from those of a large recording studio.
+Texas-based rockabilly legend Ray Campi is a well-established recording artist when he comes to Sonobeat in July 1968 to record Sonobeat's only novelty single.
+The "A" side of the Ray Campi Establishment's single is Ray's original Vietnam war protest song Civil Disobedience, and the flip side is a, well, campy cover of the Irving Berlin pop standard He's a Devil (In His Own Home Town).
+Notably, the single is recorded in the living room of Sonobeat co-founder Bill Josey Sr.'s northwest Austin home, but by using close-miking techniques on the instruments, Sonobeat gets clean stereo separation with almost no room sound reflections, making it almost impossible to distinguish the acoustics of the living room from those of a large professional recording studio.
+For the record, Ray is still kickin' it as the King of Rockabilly.

-By far the biggest star Sonobeat records is albino blues guitarist Johnny Winter, who crashes the Austin music scene in early 1968.
-Sonobeat co-founders Bill Josey Sr. and Rim Kelley are wow'd by Johnny's high energy performances at Vulcan Gas Company in downtown Austin.
-Sonobeat's mid-summer sessions with Johnny's trio yield the stereo 45 RPM single Rollin' And Tumblin' backed with Johnny's original Mean Town Blues as well as eight additional tracks that round out an album of hot, driving blues.
-At the end of 1968, after Johnny gets some high praise in a Rolling Stone magazine article about up and coming Texas talent, Sonobeat sells the album, titled The Progressive Blues Experiment, to major national label Liberty Records for release on its Imperial label.
+By far the best known act Sonobeat records is albino blues guitarist Johnny Winter, who crashes the Austin music scene in early 1968.
+Sonobeat co-founders Bill Josey Sr. and Rim Kelley are wow'd by Johnny's high energy performances at the Vulcan Gas Company music hall in downtown Austin.
+Sonobeat's mid-summer sessions with Johnny's trio yield the stereo 45 RPM single Rollin' And Tumblin' backed with Johnny's original Mean Town Blues plus eight additional tracks that round out an album of hot, driving blues.
+At the end of 1968, after Johnny gets high praise in a Rolling Stone magazine article about up-and-coming Texas talent, Sonobeat sells the album, The Progressive Blues Experiment, to major national label Liberty Records for release on its Imperial label in March 1969.
+The Progressive Blues Experiment is Sonobeat's first national release.

-Although Sonobeat records Vietnamese songbird Bach-Yen in January 1968, her recordings sit on the shelf for months as producer Bill Josey Sr. ponders their fate.
-Bach-Yen tours the U.S. as a musical emissary from war-torn Vietnam, landing a minor role in the John Wayne film The Green Berets, so Bill eventually decides to overdub string and horm sections over the otherwise simple backing tracks.
-Richard Green, who scores the string and harpsichord overdub for Sonobeat's first Lavender Hill Express single, Visions, returns to arrange the overdub on Bach's tracks, and her single finally is released.
+Although Sonobeat records Vietnamese songbird Bach-Yen in January 1968, during one of her tour stops at Austin's Club Seville in the Crest Motor Inn, her recordings sit on the shelf for months as producer Bill Josey Sr. ponders their fate.
+Beginning in 1965, Bach-Yen tours the U.S. as a musical emissary from war-torn Vietnam, landing a minor role in the John Wayne film The Green Berets, which is released on the 4th of July in 1968.
+The film's success prompts Bill to complete the single with string and horn sections dubbed over the otherwise simple backing tracks.
+Richard Green, who scores and conducts the string and harpsichord overdub for Sonobeat's first Lavender Hill Express single, Visions, returns to arrange the strings and horns on Bach's tracks.
+Although the overdub session occurs in August, Bach's single isn't released until autumn '68.

 Ronnie and the West Winds

 Sonobeat's first and only pure country single is by popular Austin swing band Ronnie and the West Winds.
 Ronnie's family owns a neighborhood grocery store in Austin, where Ronnie works by day, but by night, he and his high school buddies play at local dives, honky tonks, and country clubs.
-Sonobeat records Ronnie's band at Austin's hippie music hall, Vulcan Gas Company, which may seem a little out of character, but the Vulcan contributes as much to the birth of Austin's outlaw country music movement as it does Austin's psychedelic music scene, so the West Winds feel right at home.
-The Vulcan's acoustics are massive, which thickens up the band's sound on their two original songs, Can't Win For Losing and Windy Blues.
+Sonobeat records Ronnie's band at Austin's hippie music hall, Vulcan Gas Company, which may seem a little out of character, but the Vulcan contributes as much to the birth of Austin's outlaw country music movement as it does Austin's progressive rock and psychedelic music scene, so the West Winds feel right at home.
+The Vulcan's acoustics are massive, which thickens up the band's sound on their two original songs, Can't Win For Losing and the instrumental Windy Blues.
+At 85 seconds in length, Windy Blues is the shortest 45 RPM single Sonobeat releases.

 Lavender Hill Express

-Lavender Hill Express is one of Austin's bona fide '60s supergroups, born from the collapse of two other great Austin '60s bands – the Baby Cakes and The Wig – with the addition of a transplant from the popular Central Texas band The Reasons Why.
-Every member of Lavender Hill Express is a talented singer, four of the band's five founding members contribute original songs to its repertoire, and the band's musicianship is polished even when occasionally experimental.
-Lavender Hill Express records three singles for Sonobeat over the span of less than a year, and the third single, Outside My Window backed with Silly Rhymes, are the final tracks Sonobeat records in summer '68.
-The single won't be completed and released until autumn.
+Lavender Hill Express is one of Austin's bona fide '60s supergroups, born from the collapse of two other great Austin '60s bands – the Baby Cakes and The Wig – with the addition of a defector from popular Central Texas band The Reasons Why.
+Every member of Lavender Hill Express is a talented singer, four of the band's five founding members contribute original songs to its repertoire, and the band's musicianship is polished even when veering off into the experimental.
+Lavender Hill Express records three singles for Sonobeat over the span of less than a year, and Outside My Window backed with Silly Rhymes, which comprise LHE's third Sonobeat single, are the final tracks Sonobeat records in summer '68; however, the single won't be completed and released until autumn.